oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/tools/variable_injection.md

 Server.soa_server2.SSL.ListenPort=8002
 ```

 To specify the name and location of the variable properties file for the Discover Domain Tool, use the argument `-variable_properties_file` on the command line.
-Usage of the `variable_properties_file` argument without the presence of the model variable injector file in the `<WLSDEPLOY>/lib` directory will cause an error condition and the tool will exit.
+Usage of the `-variable_properties_file` argument without the presence of the model variable injector file in the `<WLSDEPLOY>/lib` directory will cause an error condition and the tool will exit.
 If the model variable injector file exists in the directory, but the command-line argument is not used, the variable properties file is created with the following defaults:
-* If the `model_file` command-line argument is used on the Discover Domain Tool run, the properties file name and location will be the same as the model file, with the file extension `.properties`.
+* If the `-model_file` command-line argument is used on the Discover Domain Tool run, the properties file name and location will be the same as the model file, with the file extension `.properties`.
 * If only the archive file argument is present, the archive file name and location will be used.

 As with the archive and model file, each run of the Discover Domain Tool will overwrite the contents of an existing variable property file with the values from the current run.